 Unlike most data structures, once a smart contract is deployed to the blockchain, changes can never be made.
 In order to prevent a mistake that can never be deleted, it’s up to your QA testers to perform comprehensive and quality tests.

 What happens when a defect is discovered in production?
 The smart contract can’t be updated or rolled back.
 A new version of the smart contract must be created and deployed.
 And new versions of existing smart contracts must be manually created by applying the previous data into the new contract all over again—an endeavor costly in time and resources.

 Here’s How to Test Blockchain Applications

-Set your testing up for success with a solid blockchain testing framework carried out by QA professionals skilled with blockchain testing tools and decentralized data architecture.
+Set your testing up for success with a solid blockchain testing framework developed by QA professionals skilled in using testing tools and decentralized data architecture.
 From blockchain penetration testing to security testing, ensure that your testing process includes each essential test case for successful, safe deployments.

 We recommend that QA teams include these primary tests within their blockchain testing framework.

 How well does your blockchain application interact with internal and external applications?
 Since blockchains can transmit events, blockchain activity can be triggered by events from external systems or external calls.